Feo's Stuff HORROR / THRILLER

 A CAR WITH A BAD TRANSMISSION,

 THE CAR is one of those movies that really wowed me as a kid.
 When I look at it now, I'm not so wowed.
-That's not to say that THE CAR is a bad movie, actually it is above bad: but the years have gone by and the bar has been raised.
+That's not to say that THE CAR is a bad movie, actually it is above bad: but the years went by and the bar was been raised.
 For those in Hollywood looking for re-make fodder, THE CAR would be excellent material.
 Not only is it a good old fashioned thriller, but its overtones of the Occult and Horror make it a perfect vehicle (HA!
 Vehicle!
 Get it?
 HA!) for today's resurge of Horror movie redux - es.

 This movie smells like a Made-For-TV flick that was a bit too strong for the Networks of that time.
 Now days, its utter lack of carnage, mild adult themes, and over-all cornball acting makes even a PG rating seem a bit strong and it certainly couldn't compete with SF/Horror TV shows like The X-Files.
-So what Does this movie have going for it?

 The CAR!